Hungry Healthy Happy

 Jump to Recipe

 This Mediterranean Roasted Butternut Squash Salad might just be THE salad to prove that salads don't have to be boring.
-Roasted chunks of lightly seasoned butternut squash, paired with olives and sun-dried tomato and shavings of cheese in a flavour packed salad that is perfect for lunch, dinner, or batch cooked for a BBQ side.
+Roasted chunks of lightly seasoned butternut squash, paired with olives and sun-dried tomato and shavings of cheese.
+A flavour packed salad that is perfect for lunch, dinner, or batch cooked for a BBQ side.

 Jump to: